-- Any elemental impurities (whatever the Class) intentionally introduced in the manufacture of the final substance after the introduction of the starting material(s) should be declared and data showing their level in the final substance should be provided. - For any elemental impurity intentionally introduced into the last synthetic step of the process, a specification in the final substance is expected (as this is associated with an elevated risk for impurities being carried forward), unless it is consistently and convincingly demonstrated that the process is capable to purge the impurity from the final substance to a level which is below 30% of the appropriate concentration limit (preferably based on option 1 of table A.2.2 of the ICH Q3D guideline, or alternatively and if justified, based on option 2a, e.g. when the daily dose of a drug substance is low). - The limits applied for the control of elemental impurities in the final substance should reflect the process capabilities, and the PDE of ICH Q3D may be used as reference. - The method used to control elemental impurities in the final substance should be described in detail (in a format to be annexed to the CEP) and validation data according to ICH Q2 should be submitted.
+- Any elemental impurities (whatever the Class) intentionally introduced in the manufacture of the final substance after the introduction of the starting material(s) should be declared and data showing their level in the final substance should be provided. - For any elemental impurity intentionally introduced into the last synthetic step of the process, a specification in the final substance is expected (as this is associated with an elevated risk for impurities being carried forward), unless it is consistently and convincingly demonstrated that the process is capable to purge the impurity from the final substance to a level which is below 30% of the appropriate concentration limit (preferably based on option 1 of table A.2.2 of the ICH Q3D guideline, or alternatively and if justified, based on option 2a - The limits applied for the control of elemental impurities in the final substance should reflect the process capabilities, and the PDE of ICH Q3D may be used as reference. - The method used to control elemental impurities in the final substance should be described in detail (in a format to be annexed to the CEP) and validation data according to ICH Q2 should be submitted.